 For individual therapy, Raquel seeks to bring what is unconscious, conscious and will utilize the specialized technique of EMDR (Eye Movement Desensitization and Reprocessing) to address trauma wounds that have been ‘stuck’ or frozen within the body.
 These wounds impact what we believe about ourselves and how we feel both emotionally and within the body.
 Verbal processing is also a critical part of therapy in order to deepen one’s understanding of internal motives and beliefs about self and other.
 Noticing patterns and wounds that no longer serve the individual is an integral part of her therapy process.

-For her work with couples, Raquel has training in Emotionally Focused Therapy which helps partners identify the underlying emotions and unmet attachment needs that lead to disconnection.
-Through this type of therapy, deeper connections, vulnerability and healthy communication are cultivated by couples for an overall more meaningful relationship.
+For work with couples Raquel has advanced training and utilizes Emotionally Focused Therapy to address the negative interaction cycle that keeps couples stuck.
+Through an attachment lens, unmet needs and faulty perceptions are uncovered and a deeper connection, vulnerability, and healthy communication are cultivated by couples for an overall more meaningful relationship.